gavento/binpack-pyo3/README.md

 Python->Rust calls and allowing [Rayon](https://docs.rs/rayon/latest/rayon/) parallelism
 of queries).

-The item sets are internally representex as an array *counts* of items of every size: `c[i]` is the number of items of size `i`, `c[0]=0` as a convention.
+The item sets are internally represented as an array *counts* of items of every size: `c[i]` is the number of items of size `i`, `c[0]=0` as a convention.
 Use `ItemSets.push_counts()`, `ItemSets[i]` and `ItemSets.all_counts()` to add item set, read i-th item set or get all item sets (all represented as counts).
 Removing of sets is not supported now (but could be easily added).